jvalue/jayvee/README.md

  * Run `npm run langium:generate` to generate TypeScript code from the grammar definition.
  * Run `npm run build` to compile all TypeScript code.
  * Press `F5` to open a new window with your extension loaded.
- * Create a new file with a `.odl` file name suffix.
+ * Create a new file with a `.jv` file name suffix.
  * Verify that syntax highlighting, validation, completion etc. are working as expected.
  * Run `./bin/cli` to see options for the CLI; `./bin/cli run <file>` interprets a given DSL file.